Rosuav/WarmPotato/README.md

 half-update a web site (for instance, somepage.php includes common.php and you make a parallel change to both - it's possible, while you're copying the files over, to have the old somepage read the new common or vice versa).

+Note that this project was never intended to be of serious value, and has been quite successful as an exploratory tool.
+It's probably never going to become a viable web server, but it's a handy place to try things out quickly.
+Scaling to multiple CPU cores, improving requests-per-second throughput, etc, have never been on the horizon.
+It's still a fun toy, though.

 License
 =======